Sigmmma/c20/src/content/h1/tags/readme.md

     for: Information about invalid tags
 ---

-Tags are the fundamental unit of resources which comprise a [map][].
+**Tags** are the fundamental unit of resources which comprise a [map][].
 They come in many different types (sometimes called tag _classes_ or _groups_), each with a predefined structure and data fields.
-Tags can reference other tags by their _tag path_, forming a tree-like structure of all resources necessary to compile a map.
+Tags can [reference](#tag-references-and-paths) other tags, forming a tree-like structure of all resources necessary to compile a map.

 The name "tag" was inspired by [XML tags][about-xml], which also have types and a structure with fields.
-However, unlike XML, Halo's tags are a binary format and not plain text.
+However, unlike XML, Halo's tags are a binary format rather than plain text.
 To create and edit tags, you need to use purpose-built tools like [the HEK][hek], [MEK][], or [Invader][].

 # Tag structure
 ## Tag references and paths